shakfu/py-js/source/projects/pyjs/README.md

 ## Overview

-The `pyjs` max external/jsextension provides a `PyJS` class and a minimal subset of the `py` external's features which work well with the max `js` object and javascript code (like returning json directly from evaluations of python expressions).
+The `pyjs` max external/jsextension provides a `PyJS` class and a minimal subset of the `py` external's features which work well with the Max `js` object or the `v8` object and javascript code (like returning json directly from evaluations of python expressions).

-Th external has access to builtin python modules and the whole universe of 3rd party modules.
+The external has access to builtin python modules and the whole universe of 3rd party modules.

-General purpose python3 jsextension, which means that it's a c-based Max external which can only be accessed via the javascript `js` interface.
+General purpose python3 jsextension, which means that it's a c-based Max external which can only be accessed via the javascript `js` or `v8` interface.

 ```text
 pyjs max external (jsextension)